chinhonnang0000/asteroidgen/README.md

 Work in progress, excluding bugfixes - removed from this list once completed.
 - side missions
-- mass drivers for defaulta
+- skilltree for Jason 2.0 - to cause the planet to be playable.
 - campaign map overhaul for drill data bases and later ones.

 Proposed untouched (not started yet)
-- Attacking units and war factories and refabs
+- Heavy Attacking units and war factories and refabs
-- mass drivers that need power. for unalted AsteroidGenerator.
 - skilltree for erida
-- skilltree for Jason 2.0 - to cause the planet to be playable.